 In addition, in January 2021, the United Kingdom transposed the GDPR into domestic law with a United Kingdom version of the GDPR (combining the GDPR and the United Kingdom Data Protection Act of 2018), referred to as the U.K. GDPR, which provides for fines of up 17.5 million British pounds sterling or 4% of global turnover, whichever is greater.
 The relationship between the United Kingdom and the E.U. in relation to certain aspects of data protection law remains unclear.
 An example is the regulation of data transfers between E.U. member states and the United Kingdom and the role of the United Kingdom's Information Commissioner's Office with respect to the E.U.
-On June 28, 2021, the European Commission announced a decision of "adequacy" concluding that the United Kingdom ensures an equivalent level of data protection to the GDPR, which provides some relief regarding the legality of continued personal data flows from the European Economic Area, or EEA, to the United Kingdom.
+On June 28, 2021, the European Commission announced a decision of "adequacy" concluding that the United Kingdom ensures an equivalent level of data protection to the GDPR, which provides some relief regarding the legality of continued personal data flows from the European Economic Area ("EEA"), to the United Kingdom.
 Some uncertainty remains, however, as this adequacy determination must be renewed after four years and may be modified or revoked in the interim.
 We cannot fully predict how the Data Protection Act, the U.K. GDPR, and other United Kingdom data protection laws or regulations may develop in the medium to longer term nor the effects of divergent laws and guidance regarding how data transfers to and from the United Kingdom will be regulated.
 Changes with respect to any of these matters may lead to additional costs and increase our overall risk exposure.

-Additionally, we are or may become subject to laws, rules, and regulations regarding cross-border transfers of personal data, including those relating to transfer of personal data outside the European Economic Area (the "EEA").
+Additionally, we are or may become subject to laws, rules, and regulations regarding cross-border transfers of personal data, including those relating to transfer of personal data outside the EEA.
 Recent legal developments have created complexity and uncertainty regarding transfers of personal data from the EEA to the U.S. and other jurisdictions.
-For example, on July 16, 2020, the Court of Justice of the European Union (the "CJEU"), invalidated the E.U.-U.S. Privacy Shield Framework (the "Privacy Shield"), under which personal data could be transferred from the EEA to U.S. entities that had self-certified under the Privacy Shield scheme.
+For example, on July 16, 2020, the Court of Justice of the European Union (the "CJEU") invalidated the E.U.-U.S. Privacy Shield Framework (the "Privacy Shield"), under which personal data could be transferred from the EEA to U.S. entities that had self-certified under the Privacy Shield scheme.
 While the CJEU upheld the adequacy of the standard contractual clauses (a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism and potential alternative to the Privacy Shield), it noted that reliance on them may not necessarily be sufficient in all circumstances.
 In addition to other mechanisms (particularly standard contractual clauses), in limited circumstances we may rely on Privacy Shield certifications of third parties (for example, vendors and partners).
-The European Commission has published new SCCs that are required to be implemented over time.
+The European Commission has published new standard contractual clauses that are required to be implemented over time.
+Further, on February 2, 2022, the United Kingdom's Information Commissioner's Office issued new standard contractual clauses effective March 21, 2022, which also are required to be implemented over time.
 These developments regarding cross-border data transfers have created uncertainty and increased the risk around our international operations and may require us to review and amend the legal mechanisms by which we make or receive personal data transfers to the U.S. and other jurisdictions.
-We may, among other things, be required to implement additional contractual and technical safeguards for any personal data transferred out of the EEA, which may increase compliance costs, lead to increased regulatory scrutiny or liability, may require additional contractual negotiations, and may adversely impact our business, financial condition and operating results.
+We may, among other things, be required to implement additional contractual and technical safeguards for any personal data transferred out of the EEA.
+Switzerland, the United Kingdom or other regions which may increase compliance costs, lead to increased regulatory scrutiny or liability, may require additional contractual negotiations, and may adversely impact our business, financial condition and operating results.